dslp/dslp/branching/branch-types.md

 Your collaboration branch(es) is (are) the primary branch(es) for your repository.
 They will be the target for your Pull Requests and the code in them will be what you ultimately ship.

-### Master
+### Main

-The Master branch is the primary collaboration branch.
+The Main branch is the primary collaboration branch.
 It is the source of truth for your repo.
-Everything in master should be shippable.
+Everything in Main should be shippable.

 ### Development (Optional)

 Many teams opt to have another collaboration branch called development.
 Whether you use this is up to your team.
-If you opt for a development branch, then development should be the target of your pull requests for all features instead of master.
+If you opt for a development branch, then development should be the target of your pull requests for all features instead of Main.

-You will then merge development to master per your team's workflow.
+You will then merge development to Main per your team's workflow.

 ## Feature and Issue Branches